Utilities and Asset Management

 *For Michigan-registered EVs acquired after January 2020.

-The PowerMIDrive Community Charging program is offering a rebate up to $7,500 to help communities offset the costs of installing charging infrastructure.
-To qualify for the rebate, Level 2 chargers must be installed in a publicly accessible parking lot or curbside location, within one block of at least one multi-family property.
-Visit the Consumers Energy’s Program website
+The PowerMIDrive Public Level 2 Charger Rebate is offering up to $7,500 to help communities offset the costs of installing charging infrastructure.
+To qualify for the rebate, Level 2 charging stations must be installed in a publicly accessible parking lot or curbside location, within one block of at least one multi-family property.
+Visit the Consumers Energy’s PowerMIDrive program website

-Consumers Energy electric business customers may qualify for a rebate of up to $70,000 when installing DC fast chargers (DCFC).
-The rebate can be allocated to the charging station, installation and make-ready costs.
-Visit the Consumers Energy’s Rebates website
+Consumers Energy electric business customers may qualify for a rebate of up to $70,000 when installing two (2) 100kW DC fast chargers (DCFC).
+The rebate can be allocated to the charging station, installation, and make-ready costs.
+Visit the Consumers Energy’s PowerMIDrive DCFC program website

-DTE Energy offers funding for Level 2 and DC fast EV charging stations.
-Funding can cover up to $2,000 for L2 and up to $55,000 for DC fast chargers.
+DTE business and commercial electric customers can receive funding for Level 2 charging stations and DC fast chargers (DCFC).
+Funding can cover up to $2,000 per Level 2 port, and up to $55,000 per DCFC.
 Visit the DTE Energy website

 Through the Commercial Electric Vehicle Charging Rebate, BWL commercial and industrial customers could receive up to $4,500 per Level 2 charging station, up to 3 stations per location, when installing chargers for their employees, their customers, and/or the public.
 Available now on a first come, first served basis until funds are depleted.
 Visit the Lansing Board of Water & Light website